 Don’t underestimate the abilities of your aging workers.
 With the right training, seniors can work long after the standard retirement age.
 When creating a training program, be sure to keep your aging workers in mind by making them part of the change and offering opportunities for them to learn the digital skills they need in today’s workplace.

-Find these trends and solutions helpful for your workforce concerns?
-We've compiled a recap of these manufacturing talent trends, so you can keep them on hand for quick reference as you navigate the uncertainties of a post-pandemic market.
+Find these manufacturing hiring trends and solutions helpful for your workforce concerns?
+We’ve compiled a recap of manufacturing hiring trends, so you can keep them on hand for quick reference.